 COST SHARING AND OTHER FORMS OF COST PARTICIPATION: There is no minimum or maximum percentage of cost participation required for this competition.
 When cost sharing is offered, it is understood and agreed that the applicant must provide the amount of cost sharing as stipulated in its proposal and later included in an approved agreement.
 The applicant will be responsible for tracking and reporting on any cost share or outside funding, which is subject to audit per 2 CFR 200.
 Cost sharing may be in the form of allowable direct or indirect costs.

-DUNS NUMBER AND SAM REGISTRATION: Applicants requesting $25,000 or more in federal assistance must have a Dun & Bradstreet Universal Numbering System (DUNS) number, a NATO Commercial and Government Entity (NCAGE) code, and be registered in the System for Award Management (SAM) prior to submitting applications.
-NOTE: This process can take weeks/months, especially for non-U.S. applicants.
-Applicants may acquire DUNs numbers at no cost by calling the dedicated toll-free DUNs number request line at 1-866-705-5711 or by requesting a number online at http://fedgov.dnb.com/webform.
-Non-U.S. based applicants may request a NCAGE code at https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx.
-SAM is the official, free on-line registration database for the U.S. Government.
+DUNS NUMBER AND SAM REGISTRATION: Applicants must have a Dun & Bradstreet Universal Numbering System (DUNS) number, a NATO Commercial and Government Entity (NCAGE) code, and be registered in the System for Award Management (SAM) prior to submitting full applications.
+It is mandatory for applicants to have a DUNS and SAM.gov registration unless they meet one of the exemptions specified in the Federal Assistance Directive (http://a.m.state.sbu/sites/OPE/FA/SitePages/Policy.aspx ).
+The DUNS/NCAGE/SAM.gov process can take weeks/months, especially for non-U.S. applicants.
+Applicants may acquire DUNs numbers at no cost by calling the dedicated toll-free DUNs number request line at 1-866-705-5711 or by requesting a number online at http://fedgov.dnb.com/webform .
+Non-U.S. based applicants may request a NCAGE code at https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx .
+SAM is the official, free on-line registration database for the U.S. government.
 SAM.gov replaced the Central Contractor Registration (CCR), the Online Representations and Certifications Application (ORCA), and the Excluded Parties List System (EPLS) in July 2012.
 SAM.gov collects, validates, stores, and disseminates data in support of federal agency acquisition and grant award mission.
-Registration in SAM is free: https://www.sam.gov/portal/public/SAM/
+Registration in SAM is free: http://sam.gov

 APPLICATION SCREENING CRITERIA: The Center will first screen all proposals for technical eligibility based on the criteria contained in this request for grant proposals.
 The Center will also screen proposals against the lists of AFCP program-specific ineligible activities, costs, and applicants (see relevant sections above).